Dotneteer/spectnetide/docs/_posts/documents/2019-01-02-common-commands.md

 layout: documents
 categories:
   - "Tool Commands"
-title:  "Navigation and View Commands"
+title:  "Common Commands"
 alias: memory-commands
 seqno: 20
 selector: documents
-permalink: "documents/memory-commands"
+permalink: "documents/common-commands"
 ---

 This section describes the navigation and view commands you can use in the __ZX Spectrum Memory__, and __Z80 Disassembly__ tool windows.